Pixeltheaertist/RW-Hadal-Valley/README.md

 This repository is used for Hadal Valley and it's assets.
 Feel free to use creatures, objects, or code for your own projects.

+In the future, assets will likely be part of their own mod so they can easily be made as a dependency for other mods without requiring the entire region.